pingcap/blog/migrating-from-mysql-to-a-scale-out-database-to-serve-our-290-million-monthly-users.md

 As our business has grown rapidly, our data volume has also surged.
 This has placed tremendous pressure on the MySQL database system in our backend.
 Burdened by handling this immense data, we began to explore a better data storage solution.
 Fortunately, we found [TiDB](https://en.wikipedia.org/wiki/TiDB), a MySQL-compatible NewSQL hybrid transactional and analytical processing ([HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing_(HTAP))) database, built and supported by PingCAP.
 Now we can harness our data with more confidence than ever before and provide better services for our users to enjoy a better life.

-At the beginning of 2018, our [DBA](https://en.wikipedia.org/wiki/Database_administrator) (database administrator) team worked together with the architecture storage team to choose and implement a distributed database solution.
+At the beginning of 2018, our DBA team worked together with the architecture storage team to choose and implement a distributed database solution.
 Since November 2018, 10 TiDB clusters have been deployed in our production environment, with nearly 200 physical nodes.
 These clusters are deployed for six product divisions or platforms: delivery, transport, quick pass, accommodation, the Meituan platform, and the core development platform.
 Most of these applications are pure [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) (online transaction processing) workloads.
 We are happy to report that all the clusters have been running smoothly since their deployment.

 In this post, we will share two of the scenarios for which we chose TiDB, how we are using it, some issues we've had and the corresponding solutions, as well as our experiences collaborating with PingCAP.